 APPENDIX TO THE TELEFÓNICA, S.A.
-2011 ANNUAL REPORT ON CORPORATE GOVERNANCE
+2012 ANNUAL CORPORATE GOVERNANCE REPORT

-I.- SECTION G OF THE ANNUAL REPORT ON CORPORATE GOVERNANCE: OTHER INFORMATION OF INTEREST
+I.- SECTION G OF THE ANNUAL CORPORATE GOVERNANCE REPORT: OTHER INFORMATION OF INTEREST

-If you consider that there is any material aspect or principle relating to the Corporate Governance practices followed by your company that has not been addressed in this report, specify and explain below.
+If you consider that there is any material aspect or principle relating to the Corporate Governance practices followed by your company that has not been addressed in this report, indicate and explain below.

-GENERAL CLARIFICATION: It is hereby stated that the details contained in this report refer to the Financial Year ended on December 31, 2011, except in those issues in which a different date of reference is specifically mentioned.
+GENERAL CLARIFICATION: It is hereby stated that the details contained in this report refer to the financial year ended on December 31, 2012, except in those issues in which a different date of reference is specifically mentioned.

-- Note 1 to Section A.3.]
+- Note 1 to Section A.3.

-It should be noted that the Company has an Internal Code of Conduct for Securities Markets Issues setting out, among other issues, the general operating principles for Directors and senior executive officers when carrying out personal trades involving securities issued by Telefónica and financial instruments and contracts whose underlying securities or instruments are issued by the Company.
+It should be noted that the Company has an Internal Code of Conduct for Securities Markets Issues, among its governing rules setting out, among other issues, the general operating principles for Directors and senior executive officers when carrying out personal trades involving securities issued by Telefónica and financial instruments and contracts whose underlying securities or instruments are issued by the Company.